jboss-fuse/quickstarts/fabric/sap-srfc-server-fabric/README.md

 * How to define a Camel route containing the JBoss Fuse SAP Synchronous Remote Function Call Server Camel component using the Blueprint XML syntax.
 * How to use the JBoss Fuse SAP Synchronous Remote Function Call Server Camel component to handle requests from SAP.
 * How to configure connections used by the component.
-* How to configure the Fuse runtime environment in order to deploy the JBoss Fuse SAP Synchronous Remote Function Call Server Camel component.

 For more information see: